chatopera/chatopera.fmc/README.md

 Other variables in `.env` are involved with more technology knowledges, please find more information in [Engineering Section](./extras/engineering.md).

-## accounts.json
+#### 6.2 accounts.json

-`accounts.json` stores credentails for authentication and authorization between your FMC instance, Facebook Messenger Platform and Chatopera Cloud Service, other settings in `accounts.json` are for customizing bot message or behaviors.
+`accounts.json` stores credentails for authentication and authorization among your FMC instance, Facebook Messenger Platform and Chatopera Cloud Service, other settings in `accounts.json` are for customizing messages or behaviors of bot.

 ```
 cd $FMC_HOME